ceph/ceph/doc/rados/troubleshooting/community.rst

 ceph-users email list`_.
 When  you no longer want to receive emails, you can `unsubscribe from the ceph-users email list`_.

-If you have read through this guide and you have contacted ``ceph-users``, but you haven't resolved your issue, you may contact `Inktank`_ for support.

 You may also `subscribe to the ceph-devel email list`_.
 You should do so if your issue is: